|

 take you into town.

-Who are the dark people? asked Haldir quietly, once
+Who are these dark people? asked Haldir quietly,

-The woman dipped her hand into the bowl and let the peas run
+hand into her bowl and letting the peas run through her fingers

-through her fingers.
-They come out at night, into the forest,
+but, at length, she answered, They come out at night, into

 Valandil approached slowly, one hand raised as if in surrender.